Elton John: Sexuality and family

-The Los Angeles Times described John as a "self-declared atheist."
-In 2000 John characterised the beliefs of the Roman Catholic Church on homosexuality as "ignorance" after a priest stated homosexuals engage in "a lifestyle that can never respond to the deepest longings of the human heart."
-He further stated, in a 2006 interview with The Observer, that he would "ban religion completely, even though there are some wonderful things about it" and that "religion has always tried to turn hatred toward gay people" and "turns people into hateful lemmings and it is not really compassionate."
+The Los Angeles Times described John as a "self-declared atheist".
+In 2000 John characterised the beliefs of the Roman Catholic Church on homosexuality as "ignorance" after a priest stated homosexuals engage in "a lifestyle that can never respond to the deepest longings of the human heart".
+He further stated, in a 2006 interview with The Observer, that he would "ban religion completely, even though there are some wonderful things about it" and that "religion has always tried to turn hatred toward gay people" and "turns people into hateful lemmings and it is not really compassionate".
 Reuters reported John admired the teachings of Jesus Christ, but was critical of organised religion.

 In 2010 some Christian groups in the US criticised John after he described Jesus as a "compassionate, super-intelligent gay man who understood human problems".
 Bill Donohue, president of the Catholic League for Religious and Civil Rights and opponent of gay marriage, responded: "To call Jesus a homosexual is to label him a sexual deviant.
 But what else would we expect from a man who previously said, 'From my point of view, I would ban religion completely.
 John stated in his 2019 autobiography, Me, that he had received many death threats as a result of his statements.
 Neal Horsley, a Christian Reconstructionist from Bremen, Georgia, US, was arrested for making terrorist threats, after posting a YouTube video stating: "We're here today to remind Elton John that he has to die".
 The charges were subsequently dropped.
 In 2008 John said he preferred civil partnerships to marriage for gay people, but by 2012 he had changed his position and become a supporter of same-sex marriage in the United Kingdom.
-John said: "There is a world of difference between calling someone your 'partner' and calling them your 'husband'.
+John said:"There is a world of difference between calling someone your 'partner' and calling them your 'husband'.
 'Partner' is a word that should be preserved for people you play tennis with, or work alongside in business.
 It doesn't come close to describing the love that I have for David, and he for me.
 In contrast, 'husband' does".

-In 2014 John said Jesus would have been in favour of same-sex marriage.
+In 2014, John expressed his opinion that Jesus would have been in favour of same-sex marriage.

+In July 2026, John and Furnish were among seven individuals who lost a High Court privacy case against Associated Newspapers, the publisher of the Daily Mail and The Mail on Sunday.
+They had alleged that details were published about the birth of their surrogate son, including his birth certificate before the couple had received their own copy.